Join us as we take our programs online with Partnerships for Parks Digital Content. Below you will find original content from our PfP team including:

 In recognition of the tremendous effort of community groups across the city who continued volunteering in 2020 despite the global pandemic, we are devoting the month of April to volunteer appreciation.

 Share a “love letter” video to recognize a community group who went above and beyond for their local park through It’s My Park and tag @partnershipsforparks (on FB/IG) or @pfpnyc (on Twitter) by April 19th.
 We’ll share our favorites on our social media platforms throughout the month.

 All groups recognized must have participated in It’s My Park regularly in 2020.
 You may recognize your own group.
 Include #ItsMyPark.

 Celebrate our 25th anniversary with us by sharing memories of the work you’ve done in NYC green spaces.
 Post a photo and story on Facebook, Instagram, or Twitter using #WeArePfP for a chance to be featured on our social media platforms OR featured in our 25th anniversary exhibition entitled It’s Our Park: 25 Years of Communities in Action.

 You can also use one of the sample posts and/or graphics in our social media toolkit to help spread the word.

-We have no current grant opportunities at this time.
-Please check back for updates.
+We have no grant opportunities at this time.
+Please check back regularly for updates.